Village Center for Enrollment Services

 If a college was attended previously, the following criteria must be met:

-- Meet requirements in 1, 2 and 3 listed above.
+- Meet requirements in 1 and 2 listed above.

 - Have an official copy (copies) of previous college(s) transcript(s) on file in the Registrar’s Office, A-101.

 If the cumulative grade point average at the previous college(s) was below a 2.00, the completion of a minimum of 12 credits or 12 equated credits will be required at Kingsborough Community College with at least a 2.00 cumulative grade point average.
-In the event of a student completing all equated credits, the academic progress units are used in place of attempted credits to determine the student’s grade point average.
 Consult the Academic Calendar for filing dates and deadlines.